freezedev/mixedice-lowfat/README.md

 Micro mixin library

 This library allows to mix-in constructor objects.
+For the usual version, take a look at mixedice.